dlgeorge/dlgeorge.github.io/_pages/software.md

 ```
 git push username my_branch
 ```
-Issue pull requests to geoflows/D-Claw from your repository to contribute to D-Claw.
+Issue pull requests to geoflows/D-Claw from your account on github to contribute to D-Claw.
 Update your master branches from geoflows/D-Claw:
 ```
 git pull origin master
 ```